Injury Claims Against The Government

 Can You Sue the City for a Personal Injury?

-If the city's negligence led to an accident that caused you injuries, you may be able to sue for damages.
+If the city's negligence led to an accident that caused you injuries, you may have a personal injury case against the government.

 -